metamn/react-forms-jsonschema/README.md

 ## JSON Schema

 - https://json-schema.org/
+- Describes data of any shape, even a complete UI (with the JSON Hyper-Schema extension)
 - It's an IETF draft specification not yet accepted as standard.
 - There is no other international standard.
 There is [OpenAPI](https://www.openapis.org/) for REST APIs which is similar to JSON Schema but more broader.
-- It can describe any data in any shape, like a complete UI with JSON Hyper-Schema

 ## react-jsonschema-form